-- The student must wear required clinical attire according to the clinical externship protocol. - The school uniform is to be clean, without wrinkles and should not be worn outside of the clinical day.
-Name tag and identification patch must be worn during all clinicals and clinical externships.
-The school uniform includes white scrub top, blue scrub pants, lab jacket, white tennis shoes, and white undershirt. - No additional accessories or pins may be worn with the school uniform. - Undergarments worn with the Medical Assistant uniform and at clinical externships must be white or skin-colored and non-revealing.
-No thong panties are allowed.
+- The student must wear required clinical attire according to the course description and/or clinical protocol. - The school uniform is to be clean and neatly worn.
+The school uniform includes white scrub top, grey scrub pants, white tennis shoes, TCTC nursing T-shirt, and white undershirt.
+Name tag and identification patch must be worn during all clinical rotations. - No additional accessories or pins may be worn with the school uniform. - Undergarments worn with the nursing uniform and at clinical rotations must be white or skin-colored and non-revealing.
 Brassieres must be worn by female students.
 White undershirts should be worn by male students. - Long hair must be pulled away from the face so that is does not contaminate clean areas.
-Bangs must not obstruct student line of sight. - Hair must be neat, clean, and off the collar (no dreadlocks, etc.) - Uniform shoes must be white and kept clean.
-[White polish is essential.] - The student may wear a plain band ring only.
-[Stones have a tendency to scratch clients or cause skin tears.] - ONE pair of stud earrings only may be worn on the ear lobe; earrings not permitted in any other part of the ear.
-Clear spacers can be used in place of gauges.
-[No hoops, dangling earrings, or colored gauges.
-These have a tendency to get caught and ripped out of ear.]

-- No body piercing, to include nose, eyebrow, tongue, umbilical rings, etc. - Natural colored contacts only. - Only natural hair colors allowed in clinicals/skills & simulation center, or clinical externships. - NO tattoos are allowed on the hands. - Any tattoos must be completely covered. - No midriffs may be exposed. - No false nails may be worn.
+Bangs must not obstruct student line of sight. - Hair must be clean, simply styled, and off the collar while in uniform. - Men's faces are to be either clean shaven or beards short/trimmed and groomed. - The student must wear professional street clothes (no shorts, jeans, no open toed shoes, tank tops or midriffs exposed) and a lab coat with name tag for any preclinical preparation (if applicable). - No Smart Watches, Fitbits, or other electronic devices.
+Watches must be analog or digital, waterproof with a flexible band. - Uniform shoes must be white and kept clean.
+(White polish is essential.) - The student may wear a plain ring band only.
+(Stones have a tendency to scratch clients or cause skin tears.) - ONE pair of stud earrings may be worn on the ear lobe; earrings not permitted in any other part of the ear.
+(No hoops, dangling earrings, or gauges.
+These have a tendency to get caught and ripped out of ear.) - No body piercing, to include nose, eyebrow, tongue, umbilical rings, etc. - Natural colored contacts only. - Only natural hair colors allowed in clinicals/simulations/skills lab. - NO tattoos are allowed on the hands or face. - Any tattoos must be completely covered. - No midriffs may be exposed. - No false nails may be worn.
 Nails must be cut short, not to extend more than 1/8th inch from the finger tips.
-Nail polish is not allowed during clinicals or clinical externships, including shellac and dip polish. - Clinical Externship facilities may send students who do not meet the dress code requirements home.
-Clinical externship time must then be made up.
+Nail polish is not allowed during clinical rotations including shellac and dip polish.

+Faculty may send students who do not meet the dress code requirements home from the clinical rotation.
+Clinical time must then be made up at the student's expense.